High school football scoreboard: Sept. 29-30, 2017

 But Monticello at Unity isn't the only area game going on this weekend.
 Or the only big one.

-In Vermilion Valley Conference play, Westville (5-0) hosts Oakwood (4-1) at 7 p.m. today, with the Tigers trying to maintain their grasp, along with Bismarck-Henning/Rossville-Alvin, for the top spot in the VVC.
+In Vermilion Valley Conference play, Westville hosted Oakwood on Friday night in a matchup of two of the top Vermilion Valley Conference teams.
+The host Tigers prevailed going away, cruising to a 56-13 win that featured Owen Mariage-Tucker and Cameron Nicholas both topping 100 rushing yards as Westville (6-0) clinched a playoff berth and Oakwood (4-2) lost its second VVC game this season.

-Mahomet-Seymour (3-2) plays at Effingham (4-1) in an Apollo Conference game as the Bulldogs aim for their second straight win after defeating Mattoon last Friday night at home.
+Mahomet-Seymour played at Effingham in an Apollo Conference game, but the Bulldogs faltered 41-6

-St. Joseph-Ogden (2-3) tries to snap a three-game losing skid when the Spartans, who have made the playoffs 26 straight seasons, play at Prairie Central (2-3) in an Illini Prairie Conference game that is key to both teams.
+St. Joseph-Ogden couldn't snap a losing streak, extending its skid to four games with a 30-22 loss at Prairie Central.
+SJ-O (2-4) must now win out in its final three games to reach five wins and become playoff eligible.

-For scores on these games and more throughout our area from Week 6, check out our scoreboard below.
+For scores on these games and others throughout our area from Week 6, check out our scoreboard below.

 |FRIDAY, SEPT.
 29